OpenEvalProject/evals/manuscripts/elife-45413/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/45413/elife-45413-fig5-v2.jpg)

 **Figure 5.:** Human normal keratinocytes were transfected with pRK5-myc-H-RasG12V (A), pEGFP-SrcY527F (C) or pRK5-myc-Rac1Q61L (E).
 Cells were fixed and stained with anti-E-cadherin and, for (A) and (E), anti-myc antibodies.
 Images are shown of E-cadherin and transfected cells (anti-myc or GFP).
 Coloured rectangles mark areas shown as a zoom on the left of the images and highlight control junctions (orange), junctions between expressing and non-expressing cells (en, purple) or between two transfected cells (ee, red).
 Arrowheads point to E-cadherin staining.
 (B, D, F) Quantification of different parameters obtained with Junction Mapper.
 Graphs are plotted to show values of each parameter (Y-axis) versus different junction types (X-axis) for H-RasG12V (B), SrcY527F (D) and Rac1Q61L (F).
 The parameter name and a diagram representing the quantification are shown on top of each graph.
 Technical (H-Ras, Rac1) or biological replicates (Src, N = 2) were analysed.
 Number of junctions quantified in each condition is shown at the bottom of the graphs, below each scatter box plot.
 Statistical analysis was performed using One-way ANOVA, followed by Games-Howell post-hoc test.
 Non-significant (ns) and significant p-values (<0.05) are placed inside graphs.
-Scale bar = 20 μM or 10 μM (zoom images).Figure 5—source data 1.Figure 5 graphs.
+Scale bar = 20 μM or 10 μM (zoom images).

 The secondary parameters (Scheme 1) were designed so that the distribution of a junctional marker is normalised to the area or length of the interface or junction between neighbouring cells.
 Although Intensity is a primary parameter, it was also included here for comparison with other published studies.
 The patterns of the secondary parameters Interface Occupancy and Cadherin Intensity at Interface Area essentially followed the corresponding primary parameters E-cadherin Area and E-Cadherin Intensity (Figures 4 and 5).
 Yet, the differences between groups are more apparent in the secondary parameters: data are less scattered with fewer outliers when compared to primary parameters (Figure 5).